GuYuIMUST/AMCF-net/README.md

 ## Introduction
 **AMCF-Net: A Novel Adaptive Multi-Channel Fusion Network for Computer-Aided Diagnosis of Lung Nodules in Chest Computed Tomography**

-Sorry, the paper is currently under review.
-Once the paper is published, we will release the code.
 ## Results

 ### AMCF-Net